mialkin/docs/csharp/concurrency/concurrency.md

 **Reactive programming** is a declarative style of programming where the application reacts to events.

-> Reactive programming isn’t necessarily concurrent, but it is closely related to concurrency, so this book covers the basics.<sup>5</sup>
+> Reactive programming isn't necessarily concurrent, but it is closely related to concurrency, so this book covers the basics.<sup>5</sup>

 Usually, a mixture of techniques is used when writing a concurrent program.
 Most applications at least use multithreading (via the thread pool) and asynchronous programming.

 <hr>

-<sup>1,2,3,4,5</sup> Stephen Cleary, Concurrency in C# Cookbook: Asynchronous, Parallel, and Multithreaded Programming, Second edition (O’Reilly Media, 2019).
+<sup>1,2,3,4,5</sup> Stephen Cleary, Concurrency in C# Cookbook: Asynchronous, Parallel, and Multithreaded Programming, Second edition (O'Reilly Media, 2019).